ApryseSDK/pdftron-react-native/README.md

 If you set your path variable to point to a local storage file, then the `PermissionsAndroid` component is required to ensure that storage permission is properly granted.

-Within this example there is a section commented code that provides this check.
+Within this example there are several sections of commented out code that work together to handle storage permissions.

+Below the example are the types of file paths that are native to iOS or Android and accepted by the `DocumentView` component.

 ```javascript